benseven/edi.bike/site/articles/2025-11-23-build-it-and-they-will-come-then-what/index.md

 The [resulting discussion thread](https://bsky.app/profile/robbieainsworth.bsky.social/post/3m64tzglp522n ) will give you a sense of how this news went down with path users; it’s akin to closing a rabbit-hole in a fence and encouraging the rabbits to use a handy diversion through the adjacent pie factory’s ‘INBOUND’ gate.
 Crewe Toll roundabout is one of the most unsafe cycling experiences to be had, and in a city like Edinburgh that’s truly saying something - suggesting users of a quiet and off-road path just take on the gargantuan, saturated five-arm-two-lane roundabout is beyond laughable.

-Behind the scenes, Robbie (of Spokes’ planning group, and this ‘ere newsletter) was given a heads up by roads officers on Thursday, and was able to submit [a detailed email](./initial-email){target="_blank"} Friday morning.
-Thanks to Robbie and the Planning Group’s endeavours, by early Saturday morning [Councillors were posting having been reassured that the path would reopen](https://www.facebook.com/share/16XXzBDieP/?mibextid=wwXIfr ), lessons would be learned, and an alternative would be sought.
+Following the news, Spoke's Planning Group submitted [a detailed email](https://bsky.app/profile/spokes.org.uk/post/3m65ydsfh222d) Friday morning.
+Thanks to the Planning Group’s endeavours, by early Saturday morning [Councillors were posting having been reassured that the path would reopen](https://www.facebook.com/share/16XXzBDieP/?mibextid=wwXIfr), lessons would be learned, and an alternative would be sought.

 In reality, the path remained closed on Saturday, with promises that on-duty officers would be contacted to get the route reinstated.

 > What's come to light is that the new fence is installed with permission on the council's land, and is a continuation of the exact same fence installed by Leonardo in 2010 without closing the path.
-The 2010 planning drawings state this commitment to keep the path open during works, presumably part of agreement with the City of Edinburgh Council and now forgotten.
+The [2010 planning drawings](https://i.postimg.cc/Km3WKM6J/2010-fence-construction-west-of-Crewe-Road-N.png) state this commitment to keep the path open during works, presumably part of agreement with the City of Edinburgh Council and now forgotten.

-This was raised by Robbie in [a subsequent email](./later-email){target="_blank"} to CEC officers and Councillors.
+This was raised by Spokes in [a subsequent email](./later-email){target="_blank"} to CEC officers and Councillors.

 ---